dochy-ksti/munyorunyoru/whats_dsl.md

 	item.run(&mut context);
 }
 ```
-When the code is written in text before conversion, the format used to write the text is called a language.
+When the 'code' is written in text before conversion, the format used to write the text is called a language.

 Data refers to what is used in the form below:
 ```Rust